STATE OF EMERGENCY - TIME FRAMES

 It takes about three (3) business days, not including the day of the Board meeting, for Board staff to complete all the associated data entry and approval letters for all applications approved by the Board.
 There are three documents sent by email:

-- The approval letter, which will have all the information you need to request issuance of your license, including the duration of your individual initial license period, the prorated license issuance fee, the deadline for paying the fee and requesting issuance of your license, the CE requirements for your individual renewal, and many other details.
+- The approval letter, which will have all the information an applicant needs to request issuance of their license, including the duration of their individual initial license period, the prorated license issuance fee, the deadline for paying the fee and requesting issuance of the license, the CE requirements for the individual renewal, and many other details.

-- The issuance request form: This single-page form gives you the opportunity to update your contact information with the Board at the time your license is issued.
-The issuance request form also provides an explanation of the prorated license issuance fee is calculated and how your expiration/renewal date is determined.
+- The issuance request form: This single-page form gives the approved applicant the opportunity to update their contact information with the Board at the time the license is issued.
+The issuance request form also provides an explanation of how the prorated license issuance fee is calculated and how the individual expiration/renewal date is determined.

-- The CE Rules: Once your license is issued, you will be responsible to accrue a prorated number of CE units before your first renewal date.
-The Rules provide for the requirements regarding CE acceptable to the Board, so we want to be sure you have received a copy.
+- The CE Rules: Once a license is issued, the licensee is be responsible to accrue a prorated number of CE units before their first renewal date.
+The Rules provide the requirements regarding CE acceptable to the Board, so staff wants to be sure all approved applicants receive a copy.

 Issuance of the License: Once the initial license fee and issuance request form are received and processed, the license will be issued.
 This is first processed in the database, entered into the Board's Great Register, and then the receipt and wallet card are generated.
 The receipt and wallet card are sent by email as a PDF.
 Hard copies are not being sent.
 The commemorative wall certificate is sent at a later date by mail.
 Due to the backlog, these have been delayed by several months.